kosmos02/kosmos02/README.md

 💼 **Portfolio Portal** <a href='https://www.youtube.com/watch?v=nQO1z6mE9iA'>DEMO</a> | <a href='https://github.com/kosmos02/portfolio-portal-frontend'>frontend repo</a>
 <ul>
 <li>Tech: React Native, Xcode, Ruby on Rails, ViroReact</li>
-<li>Description: An Augmented Reality Portfolio app where you can build your own AR portfolio, travel to other worlds through AR portals, and play videos of your portfolio projects
+<li>Description: An Augmented Reality Portfolio app where you can build your own AR portfolio, travel to other worlds through AR portals, and play videos of your portfolio projects.
 </ul>

 💡 **Trivability** <a href='https://www.youtube.com/watch?v=m88xPqRIStg&t=35s'>DEMO</a> | <a href='https://github.com/kosmos02/trivability-frontend'>frontend repo</a>